MABSworkshop/MABSworkshop.github.io/acceptedpapers.md

 permalink: /accepted/
 ---

-The following 14 papers have been accepted for MABS2021, and have been invited to submit a camera ready version for the proceedings:
+The following 14 papers have been accepted for MABS2021.
+Authors been invited to submit a camera ready version for the proceedings to be published in the Lecture Notes in Computer Science book series by Springer (subject to final review).

 | Authors | Title |
 |-|-|